How To Get The Most From Twitter Chats

 Secondly, ask what you can do for the group.
 Once you’re confident that this is a relevant group for you (many won’t be) and that there’s enough activity to justify you spending time there every week, say hello.
-Introduce yourself, say that it’s your first time.
+Introduce yourself, say that it’s your first time, say where you are such as Portsmouth, Hampshire.
 Most groups are friendly enough and users will welcome you and start a conversation.

 Create Trusted Connections

 Your primary objective for this activity is not sales.
 It’s not traffic.
 It’s building trust-based relationships.
 This is precisely why over-pitching doesn’t work.
 Users won’t trust you, won’t engage and won’t retweet users who appear selfish.